 During that time air conditioner or dehumidifier recharging kits used to be available.
-All you needed to do was just hooking the hoses to the dehumidifier and do according to the instruction.
+All you needed to do was just hook the hoses to the dehumidifier and do it according to the instruction.

 In the passage of time, recharging kits are not available everywhere today because of strict environmental regulations.

 You have to look for professional HVAC companies where such a service of recharging dehumidifiers is provided.
 They are helpful for you provided that they are authorized to recharge the dehumidifier and they have an R-22 coolant.

 A sticker or panel on your rechargeable dehumidifier may indicate which coolant you require to recharge your dehumidifier.
 Another way is by checking the manufacturer’s date.
 If your dehumidifier is made before 1995, R-22 is enough most likely.

 However newer and modern dehumidifiers use more environment-friendly coolants.
 They run on R-410A in general which is also called Puron.
 It is an inexpensive coolant.

 Though Puron causes lesser problems than some other ‘green coolants’, some ozone problems are still created by this because this coolant is methane-based.
 Moreover, it requires more pressure to run than R-22.

 Different rechargeable dehumidifiers require different coolants.
 You cannot use Puron if your dehumidifier is old-fashioned.
 It is wise to use a new dehumidifier that uses R-410A or Puron coolant.

 How to Recharge a rechargeable dehumidifier?